WasatchPhotonics/JSONExtractor/README.md

 processing completes (probably itself posted to a different S3 bucket, with a download link emailed to the requesting user).

-And that would be a neatly encapsulated work-egg to contract out to an AWS web developer.
-You may consider this utility as a stop-gap measure, used to demonstrate and refine the eventual cloud GUI and report-builder interface you'd like to provision.
+That would be a neatly encapsulated work-egg to contract out to an AWS web developer.
+You may consider this utility as a stop-gap measure, used to demonstrate and refine an eventual cloud GUI and report-builder interface you'd like to provision.

 ## What this Is